mostrovski/digitaliseme/README.md

 - title;
 - date of creation;
-- name, email, and phone number of the document creator;
+- name, email, and phone number of the document agent (creator);
 - type (category) of the document;
 - information on where the physical version is stored;
 - keywords.